Red giant

 Many of the well-known bright stars are red giants because they are luminous and moderately common.
-The K0 RGB star Arcturus is 36 light-years away, and Gamma Crucis is the nearest M-class giant at 88 light-years' distance.
+The K0 RGB star Arcturus is 36 light-years away, and Gacrux is the nearest M-class giant at 88 light-years' distance.

 A red giant will usually produce a planetary nebula and become a white dwarf at the end of its life.